Skip to the content.

 Any

-The special type any can be used in places where input is uncertain.
+The special type ? or any can be used in places where input is uncertain.
 Code that deals with input of this type should always perform proper type checking before assuming any specific underlying type.

 Enum